Jack Fire: Process

-To support white oak diversity and conservation, some of the oak seedlings that we plant on the burn scar will establish an oak acorn orchard to supply seed for future reforestation on Umpqua National Forest.
+To support white oak diversity and conservation, some of the oak seedlings that are planted on the burn scar will establish an oak acorn orchard to supply seed for future reforestation on Umpqua National Forest.
 Selected seedlings are sourced from acorns throughout the Oregon white oak range and grown at a local Forest Service genetics research center, where scientists study the genetic diversity of white oak.
-Once established, the orchard will serve as a gene conservation site, protecting genetic diversity for the future of this important species.
+The orchard is currently serving as a gene conservation site, protecting genetic diversity for the future of this important species.